larsgehrke/learn-go.org/README.md

 An interactive Go (Boardgame) tutorial for beginners.

-# Objectives
+## Objectives
 - Internationalization (explanation of the rules in allmost every language)
 - easy and comfortable use for smartphone users (single-page application)
 - good rule explanations and go problems that arouses attention, interest, desire, action (AIDA concept)

-# Want to take part?
+- do not overload the website with additional information, links, topics (Keep it smart and simple, KISS concept)
+  - make it possible for other websites to embed the content easily (with iframe like googlemaps)

+## Questions or Comments?

-Write an Mail to programmer@learn-go.org
+Write a Mail to programmer(at)learn-go.org